 People can take methylprednisolone orally too, but it is also available as an injection.

 Being injectable makes methylprednisolone easier than prednisone to provide in large doses.
-This can be useful when a person’s inflammation is severe and requires immediate lessening.
+This can be useful when a person’s severe inflammation requires immediate lessening.

 Both prednisone and methylprednisolone are very strong medications.
-Doctors will try to use the lowest possible dosage that is effective, so they may increase or decrease the dosage during treatment.
+Doctors will try to use the lowest possible effective dosage, so they may increase or decrease the dosage during treatment.

 It is vital to always take these medications according to a doctor’s instructions.
-People who stop taking them too quickly may notice side effects, such as:
+People who stop taking them too quickly may notice withdrawal effects, such as:

 - joint or muscle pains